 Motels, hotels and bed-and-breakfasts in the Gambier and Mount Vernon area are usually fully booked several months prior to Commencement Weekend.
 The College has compiled a list of accommodations in our area.
 To reach the local Bed & Breakfast Network (not an official entity of the College), please contact Susan Kahrl at email@example.com.
 In addition, Experience Columbus can recommend hotels forty-five minutes to an hour southwest of Kenyon.

 Residence hall housing is informal, accommodating parents, graduating seniors and student workers.
 As always, the number of rooms available is finite.
 Reservations are required for dormitory hall rooms.
-Reservations will be accepted online between March 1 and April 28.
-Single rooms (one twin bed) are $65 per night; double rooms (two twin beds) are $75 per night.
+Reservations will be accepted online in March/April.
+In 2018, single rooms (one twin bed) were $65 per night; double rooms (two twin beds) were $75 per night.

 There are designated sites on campus to park recreational vehicles.
 Indicate your RV requirements on the reservation form.
 There will be a $15 fee per vehicle.
 Other RV and tent sites are also available at Kokosing Valley Camp and Canoe in nearby Howard, Ohio.
 Contact the Commencement office for more information.

-Please register online between March 1 and April 28 to purchase meals.
+Please register online in March/April to purchase meals.
 Meal accommodations for dietary restrictions are available online (at no extra charge).

 • Friday/Saturday Breakfast: $7 per adult; $5 per child

 • Friday Lunch: $9 per adult; $6 per child